Purpose of City Boards and Commissions

 - Planning Commission

-The following City boards and commissions have been established by an ordinance or a resolution passed by the Huber Heights City Council:
+The following City boards and commissions have been established by an action of the Huber Heights City Council:

 - Arts and Beautification Commission

 - Property Maintenance Review Board